apnadkarni/blt/doc/listview.rst

   **<B1-Leave>**
     Starts auto-scrolling.
   **<B1-Enter>**
-    Starts auto-scrolling
+    Stops auto-scrolling
   **<KeyPress-Up>**
     Moves the focus to the previous item.
+Closed or hidden items are ignored.
   **<KeyPress-Down>**
     Moves the focus to the next item.
+Closed or hidden items are ignored.
   **<KeyPress-Prior>**
     Moves the focus to first item.
-Closed or hidden entries are ignored.
+Closed or hidden items are ignored.
   **<KeyPress-Next>**
     Move the focus to the last item.
-Closed or hidden entries are ignored.
+Closed or hidden items are ignored.
   **<KeyPress-space>**
-    In "single" select mode this selects the item.
-In "multiple" mode, it toggles the item (if it was previous selected, it is not deselected).
+    In single-select mode this selects the item.
+In multiple mode, it toggles the item (if it was previous selected, it is not deselected).
   **<KeyRelease-space>**